 International agreements not submitted to the Senate are known as “executive agreements” in the United States, but they are considered treaties and therefore binding under international law.
 For a lengthy discussion and history of the Senate’s role in treaties and international agreements, see Treaties and Other International Agreements: The Role of the United States Senate.

-You can research the status of treaties submitted to the U.S. Senate on THOMAS.
-This database provides information from 1967 to the present.
+You can research the status of treaties submitted to the U.S. Senate on Congress.gov.
+This database provides information from the 94th Congress (1975-1976) to the present.
+Treaties that were submitted prior to 1975 and were still pending at the start of the 94th Congress are included.

-Links to the full text of treaties submitted to the U.S. Senate from 1995 to the present are available on the Government Printing Office (GPO) website.
+Links to the full text of treaties submitted to the U.S. Senate from 1995 to the present are available on the Government Publishing Office (GPO) website.

 The U.S. Department of State publishes Treaties in Force, an annual listing of bilateral and multilateral treaties and other international agreements to which the United States is a party.
 This publication is available electronically and may also be available in local public and college libraries.
 In addition, the State Department provides the full text of many treaties through its Bureau of Arms Control, Verification and Compliance.